IRAs

 - Must be employed to contribute to an IRA

-- There is no maximum age for tax year 2020 contributions and beyond
+- There is no maximum age for tax year contributions

 - Contributions may be tax deductible depending on income and if participant is in a workplace retirement plan